awsdocs/amazon-ec2-user-guide/doc_source/terminating-instances.md

 ]
 ```

-### Changing the root volume of a running instance to persist using the command line<a name="delete-on-termination-running-instance"></a>
+### Change the root volume of a running instance to persist using the command line<a name="delete-on-termination-running-instance"></a>

 You can use one of the following commands to change the root device volume of a running EBS\-backed instance to persist\.
 For more information about these command line interfaces, see [Accessing Amazon EC2](concepts.md#access-ec2)\.
 + [modify\-instance\-attribute](https://docs.aws.amazon.com/cli/latest/reference/ec2/modify-instance-attribute.html) \(AWS CLI\)